Fontys-Refactoring-Flow/Refactoring-Flow-Backend/README.md

    ```sh
    java -jar target/Refactoring-Flow-Backend-0.0.1-SNAPSHOT.jar
    ```
-5. Add a directory called 'Keys' int src/main/resources and add generated keystore file.
-You can read how to generate this file [here](https://docs.oracle.com/cd/E19509-01/820-3503/ggfen/index.html)

-6. Change active profiles to 'dev' in the build configuration
+6. Change active profiles to 'dev' in the build configuration or as a command line argument using ``--spring.profiles.active=dev``, this bypasses the login page and allows login using empty fields.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Implement JWT tokens
+- [x] Implement JWT tokens
+- [x] Give teacher ability to look at submitted assignments
 - [ ] Import code from Git repository
-- [ ] Give teacher ability to give feedback to students
 - [ ] Make the student be able to see the feedback given by the teacher.

 See the [open issues](https://github.com/Fontys-Refactoring-Flow/Refactoring-Flow-Backend/issues) for a full list of proposed features (and known issues).